unionco/craft-plugin-docs/docs/ticketmaster/README.md

 Ticketmaster consumer secret variable located in your `.env` file

->Note: For the two fields above, begin typing the environment variable names located in your `.env` file and the field will automatically populate the values
+>**Note**: For the two fields above, begin typing the environment variable names located in your `.env` file and the field will automatically populate the values
 ### Section

 Section to map the ticketmaster events when published